Human rights in Canada: Provincial and territorial legislation

 At the provincial and territorial level, human rights are protected by the Charter and by provincial human rights legislation.
 The Charter applies to provincial and territorial governments and agencies, and also local governments created by provincial and territorial law, such as municipalities and school boards.
 Provincial and territorial human rights laws also apply to governments, and more generally to activities under provincial or territorial jurisdiction, such as most workplaces, rental accommodation, education, and trade unions.

 Although there is variation among the matters covered by federal, provincial and territorial, they all generally provide anti-discrimination protections concerning employment practices, housing, and the provision of goods and services generally available to the public.
 The laws prohibit discrimination on enumerated personal characteristics, such as race, sex, religion or sexual orientation.

 All Canadian provinces and territories have legislation prohibiting discrimination on the basis of race, colour, and national or ethnic origin in employment practices, housing, the provision of goods and services, and in accommodation or facilities customarily available to the public.

 As of 2018, all Canadian provinces and territories have legislation prohibiting discrimination on the basis of sexual orientation and gender identity or expression in employment practices, housing, the provision of goods and services, and in accommodation or facilities customarily available to the public.

 There are several provincial and territorial programs focused on income, housing, and employment supports for persons living with disabilities.

 In January 2018, the Canadian Centre for Diversity and Inclusion released a report comparing provincial legislation regarding human rights.
 Every province includes slightly different "prohibited grounds" for discrimination, covers different areas of society (e.g. employment, tenancy, etc.), and applies the law slightly differently.
 For example, in Nunavut, the Nunavut Human Rights Act directs the Nunavut Human Rights Tribunal to interpret the law so as not to conflict with the Nunavut Land Claims Agreement and to respect the principles of Inuit Qaujimajatuqangit, described as "Inuit beliefs, laws, principles and values along with traditional knowledge, skills and attitudes."
-Nunavut is unique in Canada tying its human rights code to an indigenous rather than a European-derived philosophical foundation.
+Nunavut is unique in Canada in basing its human rights code on an indigenous philosophical foundation, rather than a European-derived system.